Few-shot Class-incremental Learning for Classification and Object Detection: A Survey: Conclusion and Outlooks

 \subsection{Knowledge Acquisition and Update in FSCIL}

 FSCIL involves a continuous learning process with base and incremental sessions, so knowledge acquisition and update are analyzed in two parts:

 \textbf{Base Stage:} Effective initialization of the backbone is crucial for ensuring base class performance and generalization for future incremental classes.
 Current methods often rely on a large number of base class samples for backbone network initialization, which may not align with reality and whose generalization capabilities are difficult to accurately assess.
 To enhance generalization, researchers have tried introducing strategies like self-supervised learning and forward compatibility, but these usually depend on sufficient base class data.
 There is a lack of research on initial knowledge acquisition without specific requirements for the base data.
 Therefore, exploring methods to enrich initial stage knowledge acquisition is important.
 From the data perspective, increasing data diversity and improving knowledge learning strategies, such as exploring data augmentation, data generation, introducing unsupervised data, and optimizing backbone learning methods, are essential.
 Additionally, introducing pre-trained models and other prior knowledge can be considered.
 For instance, foundation models like CLIP, SAM, and GPT, which combine self-supervised or semi-supervised pre-training with prompt engineering, have shown excellent generalization and transfer capabilities, offering new possibilities for enhancing FSCIL model performance.
+Some recent works have attempted to incorporate foundation models to address FSCIL challenges.
+For example, \emph{D'Alessandro et al.}~\cite{d2023multimodal} designed a prompt learning strategy for CLIP in FSCIL, and \emph{Zhang et al.}~\cite{zhang2024few} leveraged the RETFound foundation model to enhance feature learning in few-shot class-incremental retinal disease recognition.
+However, these approaches have not yet become mainstream, and attention to fairness in experimental comparisons is still necessary.